Blog

 Streamline Your Compliance Journey Today

 Complying with DoD standards can be a complex and time-consuming process.
-Exostar’s Certification Assistant is a cloud-based tool designed to streamline the self-assessment process in alignment with NIST SP 800-171 and CMMC.
-Simplify your compliance journey with a secure tool where you can:
+Exostar’s Certification Assistant is a cloud-based tool designed to streamline the CMMC self-assessment process in alignment with NIST SP 800-171 and CMMC.
+Simplify your CMMC compliance journey with a secure tool where you can:

 - Complete your self-assessment